We are committed to protecting and respecting your privacy.

-We may collect, use, store and transfer different kinds of personal information about you, including:
+We may collect, use, store and transfer different kinds of information about you, including:

-- Identity Data, such as your name, username or similar identifier, date of birth, gender and your photograph,
+- Identity Data: such as your name, username or similar identifier, date of birth, gender;

 During the course of dealing with you, we may collect information about you relating to your racial or ethnic origin, religious or philosophical beliefs, health and lifestyle choices (specifically relating to smoking, drinking and diet), or certain types of genetic or biometric data (such information is known as ‘special category’ data).